Fuck Them All: Music and lyrics

-This song is characterized by its music produced from synthetic keyboards, and has been criticized for its lack of innovation, its musical bridge containing vulgar lyrics (with rap) reminiscent of Madonna's song "American Life", and choirs of children on guitar riffs which are actually the singer's voice remixed.
+This song is characterized by its music produced from synthetic keyboards, and has been criticized for its lack of innovation, its musical bridge containing vulgar lyrics (with rap) reminiscent of Madonna's song "American Life", and what sounds like choirs of children on guitar riffs, which are actually the singer's voice remixed.
 According to journalist Alice Novak, the song begins with "trippy and mysterious" notes played on keyboards, then continues with "fast and nervous" sounds on the drum machine; the tone is "rather dark, hypnotic", with an "swaying and repetitive" end which uses "the machinery of the lyrics of some rap groups".
 Author Erwan Chuberre deemed the lyrics "easy, but deep" and contain an allusion to Farmer's friend Marie Trintignant, who died in 2003.

 The song deals with a feminist theme of the war of the sexes.
 It is a "feminist plea about women's place in history" with the title referring to the "cowardice of men".
 In the song, Farmer "reverses the roles", and "presents women as warriors".
 In the first couplet, she evokes "the role of women in History", recalling that "all the great men had on their side a woman to support, assist and advise them".
 However, the singer said that "all this was done to the detriment of women and cites as example, Mary, Jesus Christ's mother, a symbol of martyrdom and self-sacrifice".
 She denounces "the hypocrisy and the chatter of men who think only about power and sex".
 In the refrain, she advises women to rebel by taking up arms.

 In the lyrics, Farmer "is angry with men and the song is a form of feminist anthem".
 According to Ouest-France, the combination of an acoustic guitar, electronic beats and synths in the second part of the song, evoke very strongly what Madonna had produced in previous years, and the ethereal song is typical of Farmer.
 A rap interlude sung in English launches a few insults sometimes thrown at women, before the final refrain.
 To Marc Bitton of Public who wrote his article before the single release, "lyrics are both crude and colorful", including "sex and vulgarity", and said that the song was likely to be censored, which was, at his point of view, the real purpose of the singer.
 According to the psychologist Hugues Royer, the song is "an artistic utopia" and a call to feminists, including the novelist Catherine Breillat, but is not a "political project".
 Novak said that lyrics surprised many fans, as although Farmer has always been a feminist, she had never expressed so direct a message on the subject.